 (*I still don’t recommend using a prep center, and I’ll explain a better way later).

-Sea Shipping From the Manufacturer to Amazon FBA
+(Cheapest Shipping Method) Sea Shipping: Manufacturer to Amazon FBA

 Slow as it may be, sea shipping is also the most affordable way to ship inventory.